 Is your agency an expert in your clients’ industries?
 You should be!
 Knowing each client’s industry as well as they do—if not better—will help you retain clients longer and upsell them more.

-As Director of Client Services as a digital agency, I oversaw our marketing work for clients that included a high-end cosmetic dental practice.
+As Director of Client Services as a digital agency, I oversaw our marketing work for clients that included a high-end cosmetic dental practice which is going to be implemented in Dental Made Easy Brooklyn office.
 As their account director, I subscribed to trade journals like Dental Economics and Dentistry IQ.

 Let’s look at how you can apply this at your marketing agency, regardless of which industries you help—and even if you don’t have a specific industry focus.